WICG/translation-api/README.md

 The following are explicit non-goals:

-* We do not intend to force every browser to ship language packs for every language combination, or even to support translation at all.
+* We don't intend to force every browser to ship language packs for every language combination, or even to support translation at all.
 It would be conforming to implement this API by always saying translation and language detection are unavailable, or to implement this API entirely by using cloud services instead of on-device translation.
-* We do not intend to provide guarantees of translation and language detection quality, stability, or interoperability between browsers.
+* We don't intend to provide guarantees of translation and language detection quality, stability, or interoperability between browsers.
 These are left as quality-of-implementation issues, similar to the [shape detection API](https://wicg.github.io/shape-detection-api/).
 (See also a [discussion of interop](https://www.w3.org/reports/ai-web-impact/#interop) in the W3C "AI & the Web" document.)

 The following are potential goals we are not yet certain of:

-* Allow web developers to know whether translations are done on-device or using cloud services.
+* Allow web developers to know whether translation takes place on-device or using cloud services.
 This would allow them to guarantee that any user data they feed into this API does not leave the device, which can be important for privacy purposes.
 (Similarly, we might want to allow developers to request on-device-only translation, in case a browser offers both varieties.)
 * Allow web developers to know some identifier for the translation and language detection models in use, separate from the browser version.
 This would allow them to allowlist or blocklist specific models to maintain a desired level of quality.

 Both of these potential goals are potentially detrimental to interoperability, so we want to investigate more how important such functionality is to developers to find the right tradeoff.